-This policy outlines how GABA Labs collects, uses and protects personal data and information in compliance with the General Data Protection Regulations (GDPR).
+This policy outlines how GABA Labs collects, uses and protects personal data and information in compliance with the Data Protection Act (DPA) General Data Protection Regulations (GDPR).
 This policy may be updated in line with new practices and new regulations, and we will make a prominent announcement on our Homepage if there are any substantial or material updates.

 What personal data?

 Personal data is information that can be used to help identify an individual, such as name, address, phone number or email address.
 GABA Labs holds three types of personal data which are stored and processed separately:

 - Our stakeholder database

 This dynamic dataset includes full names, email addresses and phone numbers.
 This information is supplied when stakeholders respond in GABA Labs forms on the website.
 GABA Labs will also update these details when notified of changes.
 The information is not disclosed to 3rd parties, unless there is a legal obligation under UK law to do so.
 The data is processed by GABA Labs in order to respond to enquiries, and to create anonymised datasets.

 Our IT systems are protected by anti-virus and security software including automated file back-up.
 As additional security our stakeholder database is stored electronically off-line.